brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-05-the-daily-no-paper-just-news.md

----
-layout: post
-title: The Daily - No Paper, Just News
+# The Daily - No Paper, Just News
----

 Most of us are already familiar and used to reading the newspaper on our personal computers with the help of e-papers, with each one of us reading our preferred publication.
 But this one is definitely a revelation.
 I am talking about <a href="http://www.thedaily.com/">The Daily</a>.
 It is a newspaper publication agency which, by the way does not like the word paper being attached to it and it is accessible through an iPad.